phoenix-rtos/phoenix-rtos-doc/utils/psh-applets/date.md

 (psh)%
 ```

-__Note:__ `-s` option temporarily does not support `FORMAT` string and it accepts
+__Note:__ `-s` option temporarily does not support `FORMAT` string, and it accepts

 ## Date parsing

-To parse and print date without setting it execute command with option `-d` and pass `@EPOCH` parameter which is in standard POSIX time.
+To parse and print date without setting it execute command with option `-d` and pass `@EPOCH` parameter which is in
+standard POSIX time.

 ```bash
 (psh)% date -d @1630000000
 Thu, 26 Aug 21 17:46:41